timcdlucas/timcdlucas.github.io/_pages/about.md

 Depending on our movement patterns, we can have very different exposures from one minute to the next.

 I have a continuing interest in infectious disease models and statistical methods for ecology.
-Recently this has involved developing models of contact tracing to help guide COVID-19 policy.
 Previously, I worked as a Research Fellow at Imperial College.
 Before that I worked with Deirdre Hollingsworth and the Malaria Atlas Project at the Big Data Institute, University of Oxford on neglected tropical diseases and malaria.